-Whether the projector is under warranty or the warranty has expired, Christie's highly trained and extensive factory and dealer service network is always available to quickly diagnose and correct projector malfunctions.
+Whether the projector is under warranty or the warranty has expired, Christie's extensive and highly trained factory and dealer service network is always available to quickly diagnose and correct projector malfunctions.
 Complete service manuals and updates are available to service technicians for all projectors.

 Should you encounter a problem with any part of the projector and require assistance, contact your dealer or one of the Christie service depots listed on the back cover of this manual.
-In most cases, servicing is performed on site.
-If you have purchased the projector, fill out the following information and keep it with your records.
+In most cases, CP servicing is performed on site.
+If you have purchased the projector, fill out the information on the following page and keep with your records.